vdhamer/Photo-Club-Hub/.github/README.md

 }
 ```

-Notes about the `club` section:
+#### Level 2 Fields

+- **Mandatory** fields
     - `club` is the same as one object/record in the OrganizationList.
 It documents the club that the MemberList is for.
         - the `town` and `fullName` fields are required.
         - `town` and `fullName` must exactly match the corresponding fields in the OrganizationList.json file.
+    - `members`
+        -
+- **Optional fields**
+    - `club`
+        - a club's `nickName`, `latitude`, `longitude`, and `website` can overrule the corresponding OrganizationList fields if needed.</p>
         - the `memberList` field can be provided, but it's value is generally overruled by the OrganizationList's "memberList" value.
-- a club's `nickName`, `latitude`, `longitude`, and `website` can overrule the corresponding OrganizationList fields if needed.</p>

-Notes about the `members` section:
+    - `members`

-- a member's `givenName`, `infixName` and `familyName` are used to uniquely identify the photographer.
+        - `givenName`, `infixName` and `familyName` are used to uniquely identify the photographer.
-- `givenName` and `familyName` are required.
-An omitted "infixName" is equivalent to "infixName" = "".
         - `infixName` will often be empty.
 It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst".
+            - An omitted "infixName" is equivalent to "infixName" = "".
         - the `imageList` field allows the app to find the next level list about the selected images per member.</p>
 </details>

 ### Level 3.
 Adding Images